scaccoman/poisoned-apple/README.md

 Recently someone tried to scam me, promising to send a huge amount of money to my bank account and he needed my bank account information.

 Guess what?
-I'll play the game. d:$D
+I'll play the game. d:^$D

 **How it works**